6 Day Winter Trip In Iceland | From Reykjavik to the Ice Cave

 Airport transfer on arrival/departure

-4 nights of accommodation in Reykjavik (different levels available; breakfast included for comfort and quality levels; more detailed info below)
+4 nights of accommodation in Reykjavik (different levels available; breakfast not included for Super Budget level; breakfast included for Comfort and Quality levels; more detailed info below)

 Blue Lagoon standard entrance (upgrades available) and return transfer